Digital ecology

 Recycling pen at the Gravel Pit Lane recycling facility in 2008.
 The change from CRTs to flat-panel technology is responsible for an enormous amount of electronic waste.

-Digital ecology is a science about the interdependence of digital systems and the natural environment.
-This field of study looks at the methods in which digital technologies are changing the way how people interact with the environment, as well as how these technologies affects the environment itself.
+Digital ecology is a science studying the interdependence of digital systems and the natural environment.
+This field of study looks at the methods in which digital technologies are changing the way people interact with the environment, as well as how these technologies affect the environment itself.
 It is a branch of ecology that promotes green practices to fight digital pollution.
-Currently the total carbon footprint of the internet, our electronic devices, and supporting elements accounts for about 3.7% of global greenhouse gas emissions (including about 1.4 per cent of overall global carbon dioxide emissions).
+Currently the total carbon footprint of the internet, our electronic devices, and supporting elements accounts for about 3.7% of global greenhouse gas emissions (including about 1.4% of overall global carbon dioxide emissions).

-Digital ecology can also be used to denote the use of technology in the study of ecological systems and processing, examining how technological developments aid in the collection, analysis and management of ecological data.
+Digital ecology can also be used to denote the use of technology in the study of ecological systems and processes, examining how technological developments aid in the collection, analysis and management of ecological data.
 Important fields in this aspect of digital ecology include the development of drone technology for wildlife monitoring.